Power plant greenhouse gas standards

 - An existing plant installs a new unit.

 - An existing power plant or unit gets modified and increases fuel usage.

 - An investor-owned or consumer-owned utility signs a long-term contract (5 or more years) with a baseload generating or cogenerating plant.

 A power plant using non-geologic sequestration of greenhouse gases must submit a sequestration plan to Ecology or EFSEC for approval to comply with the emissions performance standards.

-- Non-geologic plans should include financial requirements, technical evaluation, post closure requirements, monitoring plans, etc. according to Washington law.
+- Non-geologic plans should include financial requirements, technical evaluation, post closure requirements, and monitoring plans according to Washington law.

 - Geologic sequestration requirements.

-- A comment period and a hearing are required.
+- A public comment period and a hearing are required.

 Permanently-sequestered greenhouse gas emissions do not count toward compliance.

 Carbon dioxide mitigation

-New or modified thermal power plants larger than 25 MW must mitigate or offset their carbon dioxide emissions.
+New or modified thermal power plants larger than 25 megawatts must mitigate or offset their carbon dioxide emissions.

-A fossil-fueled thermal electric generation unit must mitigate or offset the equivalent of 20 percent of the potential CO2 emissions that could be emitted over a 30 year period.
+A fossil-fueled thermal electric generation unit must mitigate or offset the equivalent of 20 percent of the potential carbon dioxide (CO2) emissions that could be emitted over 30 years.
 Examples of these types of units are:

-- Boilers that runs on coal, oil, natural gas, or coke.
+- Boilers that run on coal, oil, natural gas, or coke.

 - Combustion turbines.

-- Coal gasification units that produces synthesis gas or hydrogen for a fuel cell.
+- Coal gasification units that produce synthesis gas or hydrogen for a fuel cell.

 - Hydrocarbon reformer emissions where the hydrogen produced is used in fuel cells.